openhab/openhab-docs/_addons_bindings/zwave/doc/logic/matrixzba7140_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-Sends Device Reset notifications, Battery Reports, etc.
-Sends Device Reset notifications, Battery Reports, Indicator Reports, Central Scene Configuration Reports and Central Scene notifications.

 Association group 1 supports 5 nodes.

 ### Group 2: Button 1 Basic

 Button 1 Basic
-Nodes in this group receives Basic Set when pushbutton 1 is activated, the on or off status is decided by the internal button status and is toggled between each activation.
+Nodes in this group receives Basic Set when pushbutton 1 is activated, the on or off status is decided by the internal button status and is toggled between each activation

 Association group 2 supports 5 nodes.